 No motion may be debated until it is distinctly announced by the presiding officer.
-If desired by the presiding officer or any member, the motion must be reduced to writing and be read by the Chief Clerk before the motion is debated.
+[If desired by the presiding officer or any member, the motion must] The presiding officer, upon his own motion or at the request of a member, may direct that the motion be reduced to writing and be read by the Chief Clerk before the motion is debated.
 A motion may be withdrawn by the maker at any time before amendment or before the motion is put to vote.